blues/note-arduino/README.md

 1. Open the Arduino IDE and click **Tools > Manage Libraries...**.
-2. Search for "Blues" in the input box and click the "Install" button next to the "Blues Wireless Notecard" result.
+2. Search for "Blues" in the input box and click the "Install" button next to the "Blues Notecard" result.

    ![](https://wireless.dev/images/guides/first-sensor/arduino/install-library.gif)

-3. Create a new sketch and select the Sketch > Include Library > Contributed Libraries > Blues Wireless Notecard menu option, to add the following include to your sketch:
+3. Create a new sketch and select the Sketch > Include Library > Contributed Libraries > Blues Notecard menu option, to add the following include to your sketch:

    ```